oxidecomputer/sprockets/README.md

 * `hyper-sprockets` - Functionality allowing hyper to use a sprockets async session as transport in the style of [hyper-tls](https://github.com/hyperium/hyper-tls).

-* `proxy` - A mechanism for proxying localhost TCP traffic over an existing sprockets session.
+* `proxy` - A mechanism for tunneling TCP traffic through sprockets sessions.
+*
 * `rot` - no_std code intended to run on an RoT.

 * `session` - no_std code for creating a secure session.